How Substance Abuse Counseling Found Its Way Into Schools

 Implementing Prevention Programs

 Another role the school counselor may have is to implement prevention programs.
 By offering substance abuse education in the form of school-wide programming, counselors build a community of drug awareness and positive attitudes.
-This social influence approach shows a reduction in drug use among student who participated in these prevention programs as compared to students who did not.
+This social influence approach shows a reduction in drug use among students who participated in these prevention programs as compared to students who did not.
 This approach involves psychological inoculation (preparation of peer pressures), the teaching of drug resistance skills, correcting misunderstanding that many adults and adolescents use drugs, and using peer leadership in prevention programs.

 Different Ways to Utilize Substance Abuse Counseling